 Inner tubes are an anachronism.
 Cars and any modern road bike with alloy wheels have been tubeless for decades.
 Even bicycles are now going that way.
 Running tubeless wheels presents major advantages to motorcycling; all the more so when overlanding:

-- Safer: punctures deflate slowly and controllably, unlike a tube bursting followed by a tyre collapsing instantly.
+- Safer: punctures deflate slowly and controllably, unlike a tube bursting followed by the tyre collapsing instantly.
 This is the main reason to go tubeless

 - Easier: punctures can be plugged and reinflated by the roadside in a couple of minutes, as shown right.
 Not over a laborious hour, up a creek in the middle of nowhere, as above.

 - Less hassle: A nail in the tyre (especially in a groove; right) need not mean an instant flat.
 You can keep topping up for days until convenient to fix properly